geerlingguy/kubernetes-101/episode-10/README.md

 ### Access Grafana

-Once deployed, you can access Grafana using the default `admin` account and the password stored in the `prometheus-grafana` secret.
-To get the password, run this command:
+Once deployed, you can access Grafana using the default `admin` account and the default password `prom-operator`.

+The Grafana password is stored in the `prometheus-grafana` secret, which you can view with the following command:

 ```
 $ kubectl get secret -n monitoring prometheus-grafana -o jsonpath="{.data.admin-password}" | base64 --decode ; echo
 ```

+> You can change the password via the parameters passed to the Helm chart when you install it.
+You should override this password if you're running Grafana in production!

 To access Grafana in your browser, run: